pavithpr89/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

-task 6 : Write a function that draws a straight line in the terminal task 7 : Write a function that draws a diagonal line on the terminal task 8 : Write a function that prints a square, followed by a new line task 9 : The “Fizz-Buzz test”
+task 6 : Write a function that draws a straight line in the terminal task 7 : Write a function that draws a diagonal line on the terminal task 8 : Write a function that prints a square, followed by a new line task 9 : The “Fizz-Buzz test” ( DOESNT WORK ) task 10 : Write a function that prints a triangle, followed by a new line